rodloboz/pubcrawler/README.md

 ## Adding a Favoriting System

 A `user`can like/favorite another `model`.
-The simplest case is when the user will only be able to like/favorite another type of model, in which case this can be represented by a `Favorite` model which will reference a user and a liked model.
+The simplest case is when the user is only allowed to like/favorite instances from a single model, in which case this can be represented by a `Favorite` class which will reference a user and the liked model.

-In this app I have implement a solution that will allow in the future to implement more models that can be liked/favorited by using a single polymorphic `favorites`table:
+In this app I have implement a solution that allows for the future implementation of more models that can be liked/favorited by using a single polymorphic `favorites` table:

 ```bash
 $ rails generate model favorite user:references favorited:references{polymorphic}